Free Shipping on Orders over $75 to the Contiguous US

 1 tbsp plus 1 tsp kosher salt

-Put everything in a pot or big pitcher and stir until the sugar and salt have dissolved.
+Put everything in a pot or a big pitcher and stir until the sugar and salt dissolve.

 Spoon into plastic freezer bags, date and freeze for later use!
 You can pour it over ice cream, make a traditional pie, or make a simple oat crisp topping and bake it up for dessert.
 This should keep in the freezer for up to 4 months.

-Put the bag of filling into a pie pan before freezing so it’s the exact shape of the pan.
-This way, you can place the frozen filling directly over pie dough and pop it right into the oven!
+Pro tip for frozen pie filling from my Grandma Carol: Put the bag of filling into a pie pan before freezing so it’s the exact shape of the pan.
+This way, you can place the frozen filling directly over the pie dough and pop it right into the oven!

-Growing up, my husband’s parents made hot pepper jelly every summer and they enjoyed it all winter long, mostly just with a cheese and cracker appetizer.
-Now that we do most of the growing, we took over making the jelly too.
+Growing up, my husband’s parents made hot pepper jelly every summer, and they enjoyed it all winter long, mostly just with a cheese and cracker appetizer.
+Now that we do most of the growing, we've taken over making the jelly, too.
 It makes a great hostess gift!

 1 cup apple cider vinegar